 Updating printer drivers

 Keep your printer drivers up to date.
-To do so, use Windows Update in the Printers folder of Windows 7 and 2008 R2.
+To do so, use Windows Update in Windows' Printers folder or Print Management.

 Switching off automatic font substitution

-A function that ensures that original fonts are not sent to the printer, but are instead replaced with substitutes by the printer, or even by the printer driver (by the fonts supplied with the firmware) dates back to the time when printer resources were limited.
-For example, instead of the font "Times New Roman", often the font "Times" is printed, and instead of "Arial", the somewhat finer "Helvetica".
+A function that ensures that the original fonts are not sent to the printer but are replaced in the printer or by the printer driver (by the fonts supplied with the firmware) dates back to the time when printer resources were limited.
+For example, instead of the font "Times New Roman", the font "Times" can actually be printed and instead of "Arial" the somewhat more delicate "Helvetica".

-Although the fonts are not completely identical, in most cases the substitution is not really noticeable.
-Nonetheless, since the introduction of Unicode fonts with Windows 2000 the character sets no longer match (Unicode fonts are recognizable by the capital O in the font icon instead of the double T).
+Although the fonts are not completely identical, in most cases the substitution is not even noticeable.
+However, since the introduction of OpenType or Unicode fonts with Windows 2000, the character sets no longer match (Unicode fonts can be recognized by the capital O in the font icon instead of the double T).
 As a result, special characters may be lost.
 If, for example, individual letters are missing in a printout or have been replaced by a square, the cause may be that the TrueType or PostScript (or Type 1) font installed for rendering the print job or in the printer only has 256 characters, whereas the OpenType font used in the text document has up to 65,536 characters.

-missing letters in a printed document using the example of Arial
+missing letter in a printed text using the example of Arial

 Installing all fonts on the print server